rrfrancesc/beautiful-jekyll/usingR.md

 * * *
 <br>

-### STOP LOSS Reinsurance Structure: Computing risk premium...
+### STOP LOSS Reinsurance: Computing risk premium...
 *Parametric Model* using a **LOG NORMAL distribution** to fit the empiric data.
 Their two parameters are the mean and the sd.

 Function to compute the reinsurance pure premium: